adig31/Landing_Page/README.md

-# OIB_Task_1
+# Landing Page
-Oasis Infobyte
-Web Development and design internship

 Landing Page
-Made this project using html and css.
+Made this using html and css.